authorjapps/hello-kafka-samza/README.md

 =================

 Simplified version for developers and testers to understand how the streaming pipelines works.
+This is a bit of Hello World Kafka and Hello World Samza kind of example

 - Git repo:
 -- URL: https://github.com/authorjapps/hello-kafka-samza